-In the circumstances that state may not be sufficient for a particular class of events, the event packages should include complete state information along with the event that occurred.
-For example, "no customer service representatives available" may not be as useful "no customer service representatives available; representative sip:46@cs.xyz.int just logged off".
+In some circumstances, conveying the current state alone may be insufficient for a particular class of events.
+In these cases, the event packages should include complete state information along with the event that occurred.
+For example, conveying "no customer service representatives available" may not be as useful as conveying "no customer service representatives available; representative sip:46@cs.xyz.int just logged off".